windixie store layout.jpg

 My Favourite Fairytales - Meld Group

-For me one of the most important elements to the brief were to keep the audience engaged.
-The most likely scenario would be the child being read to so it was integral that the pages they were looking at kept their interest.
-I decided the best way would be hidden details and dynamic text.
+One of the most important elements to the brief was to keep the audience engaged.
+The most likely scenario would be a child being read to so it was integral that the pages kept their interest.
+To do this I used hidden details and dynamic text.

 How text is written can change the way it is read, for example if a word is in capitals or bigger the reader assumes it is meant to be louder and vice versa.
 When designing the layout of pages I incorporated this thinking, words or speech that needed highlighting were made bigger / smaller, tumbling down the page or put in a different font.
 This helps the reader bring the story to life for the listener, giving them visual clues.